 How to Tame a Wild Cat

-When I first saw the cat one morning in June, it was scrounging for seeds spilled under the bird feeders in the back yard.
-It was a tiny thing, not more than a few months old.
-Its skeletal appearance and desperate hunt for food told me it was just days away from death by starvation.
+When I first saw the cat one June morning, it was scrounging for seeds spilled under the bird feeders in the back yard.
+It was a tiny thing—no more than a few months old.
+Its skeletal appearance and desperate need for food told me it was just days away from death by starvation.

 "I have to give that cat something to eat," I told my husband.

 "If you feed it, you'll never get rid of it," he replied.

 "If I don't feed it, it will die."

 I took a can of cat food out to the yard.
 The little cat disappeared into the woods as soon as it saw me, but I set the can down under the bird feeders.
 When I checked a few hours later, the food was gone.

 The cat reappeared a couple of days later.
 I gave it another can of food.
 Again, it ran off, but later the can was empty.

 It didn't take long before the cat was coming back every day, just as my husband had predicted.
 Not wanting to use up any more of the pricey food intended for my indoor cat with special dietary needs, I bought a big bag of inexpensive dry food and kept it with the birdseed in a storage bin on the patio.
 My husband agreed that having an outdoor cat wouldn't be such a bad thing; it would help control the burgeoning ground squirrel population that was decimating our garden and retaining walls.
 So my goal was to tame the cat enough to get it into a carrier and to the vet to be neutered and vaccinated.
 Then it could live out its days in our back yard and woods.